CCHA men's ice hockey tournament: Formats and Changes

-The revived CCHA tournament involves all eight members, seeded according to regular-season conference records.
+The revived CCHA tournament involves the top eight conference members seeded according to regular-season conference records.
 The top four teams host best-of-three series in the opening round, matched in the standard format of 1–8, 2–7, 3–6, and 4–5.
 The semifinals consist of single games hosted by the top two surviving seeds.
 The final is also a single game, hosted by the top remaining seed.